-Past President

 Secretary

+E. Each elected Officer and Director shall assume office on January 1. following his/her election and shall hold office for two years (with the exception of Past President, which is a one year term) or until his/her successor is elected and takes office or a shorter term pursuant to Section 6.6.
+The President may not be eligible for re-election for two consecutive terms.

 Section 6.6 – Vacancies.
 Any vacancy in the Board may be filled for the unexpired term by appointment of the President with the consent of the Board of Directors or a complete election process can be completed for the opening

 Section 6.7 – Quorum.
 A simple majority of the total Board of Directors shall constitute a quorum for the transaction of business.
-The act of a majority of the Board of Directors present at any meeting at which there is a quorum, either in person or by conference call, shall be the act of the Governing Body, except to the extent that applicable state law may require a greater number.
+The act of a majority of the Board of Directors present at any meeting at which there is a quorum, either in person or by conference call, shall be the act of the Board, except to the extent that applicable state law may require a greater number.
 In addition, the Board may act by unanimous written consent or electronic consent of all voting members.

 Section 6.8 – Board of Directors' Responsibilities.
 The Board of Directors shall transact all business of the Chapter except as prescribed otherwise in these Bylaws or other governing instruments of the Chapter.
 A member in good standing may request the President to place on the agenda of the next regular Board of Directors meeting any action for consideration by the Board of Directors.